Franklin D. Roosevelt: Home front

 Roosevelt announced the plan for a bill of social and economic rights in the State of the Union address broadcast on January 11, 1944 (excerpt).

-Roosevelt's 1944 State of the Union Address advocated that Americans should think of basic economic rights as a Second Bill of Rights.
-He stated that all Americans should have the right to "adequate medical care", "a good education", "a decent home", and a "useful and remunerative job".
+Roosevelt's 1944 State of the Union Address advocated a Second Bill of Rights, guaranteeing "adequate medical care", "a good education", "a decent home", and a "useful and remunerative job".
 In the most ambitious domestic proposal of his third term, Roosevelt proposed the G.I.
-Bill, which would create a massive benefits program for returning soldiers.
-Benefits included post-secondary education, medical care, unemployment insurance, job counseling, and low-cost loans for homes and businesses.
+Bill, which would create a massive benefits program for returning soldiers, including post-secondary education, medical care, unemployment insurance, job counseling, and low-cost loans for homes and businesses.
 The G.I.
-Bill passed unanimously in both houses of Congress and was signed into law in June 1944.
+Bill passed unanimously in Congress and was signed into law in June 1944.
 Of the fifteen million Americans who served in World War II, more than half benefitted from the educational opportunities provided for in the G.I.
 Bill.

-Towards the end of his presidency, Roosevelt supported the idea of forming a new liberal party with former liberal Republican presidential candidate Wendell Willkie (who himself put forward this proposal), believing that there should be two ideologically distinct parties in America; one liberal and one conservative.